-It’s November, which means it’s time to order your Thanksgiving turkey.
+It’s November, which means it’s time to enjoy your Thanksgiving with family and friends.

 - It’s also time to do your brain a favor and take advantage of the free cognitive exam as part of Medicare’s Yearly Wellness Exam.